shtoshni/python-plotting/README.md

 # python-plotting

-While it's not clear whether we our world is simulated or real, one thing is for sure that those simulations are not done with [matplotlib](https://matplotlib.org/) default settings.
+While it's not clear whether our world is simulated or real, one thing is for sure that those simulations are not done with [matplotlib](https://matplotlib.org/) default settings.
 The default settings are ugly to say the least.
 In this repository, I illustrate some of the settings I use for matplotlib.
 I also illustrate examples with other libraries such as [Plotly](https://plotly.com/) and [ETE](http://etetoolkit.org/). <br/><br/>

 Following is the list of examples with brief descriptions and links to their separate notebooks: